 This article emphasizes the correlation between the rise of Likud to power and the improvement in the socio-economic status of the Mizrahim in Israel, and vice versa.

+Shapiro, Yonathan.
+1991.
+The Road to Power: Herut Party in Israel.
+Albany, New York: Suny Press, 4.

+Shapiro claims that Begin manipulated Mizrahim by evoking cultural myths which galvanized them to take action against Mapai and the Labor Zionist movement.
+His argument was popular among scholars from the “old” generation.

 Moshe Shokeid.
 1995.
 “The Religiosity of Middle Eastern Jews.”
 In Israeli Judaism: The Sociology of Religion in Israel, edited by Shlomo Deshen, Charles S. Liebman, and Moshe Shokeid, 255-84.
 New Brunswick, NJ: Transaction.